Madagascar flag Madagascar: Economic and Political Overview

 Economic Indicators

-The ILO estimates the unemployment rate in Madagascar in 2020 at 1.9% of the total active population, but Madagascar’s living conditions remain among the lowest in the world.
-According to the World Bank, extreme poverty concerned almost three quarters of the population in 2019, and the pandemic worsened the situation.
-The ongoing famine in the South of the country is a major concern.
+The ILO estimates the unemployment rate in Madagascar in 2022 at 1.9% of the total active population, but Madagascar’s living conditions remain among the lowest in the world.
+According to the World Bank, poverty concerns around 72.5% of the population, as the pandemic worsened the situation.
 Malagasy people have a low life expectancy due to poor living conditions, particularly in matters of sanitation and hygiene.
-According to WaterAid Madagascar, around 70% of the population does not have access to adequate sanitation and 89% of Malagasy people do not have access to improved toilets.
-As a result, there is a high risk of the spread of major infectious diseases among the population.
-More than half of the country's children suffer from a serious form of malnutrition.
-In addition, the country remains extremely vulnerable to climate shocks, such as hurricanes, floods, locust infestations and public health crises.
-The south of the country faces security concerns due to armed robbery of livestock.
+In addition, the country remains extremely vulnerable to climate shocks, such as hurricanes, floods, locust infestations, and public health crises.

 Source: IMF – World Economic Outlook Database, October 2021